 Eternity is infinite in multiple dimensions: fullness, intensity and duration.
 Let’s give diligence to make our calling and election sure.
 (2Pe 1:10) No one can afford to miss this.
 (Lk 9:25)

-Though many affirm us in our own way, there’s no safety outside God Himself; knowing Him and being known by Him.
+Though many affirm us in our own way, there’s no safety outside God Himself, no rest apart from knowing Him and being known by Him.
 (2Ti 2:19) Believing what we want, picking and choosing Bible verses here and there to succor our lies, ignoring those which counter us, is merely to deceive ourselves.
 In the end, there can be no excuse (Ro 1:20); His Word, taken as a whole, is simply too clear.